This post is part of The Ultimate Guide to Sports Medicine

 - Pain or cramping during exercise

-- Difficulty moving the foot
+- Difficulty moving the foot or hand

 To determine whether you have compartment syndrome, your physician will ask you for a complete medical history, have you describe your symptoms and how the injury occurred and conduct a physical examination.

 Acute compartment syndrome is a surgical emergency, which requires a fasciotomy.
 The surgeon will relieve pressure by making an incision and opening the skin and fascia covering the affected compartment.